Owner's Field Manual·Vol. 01·Chapter 05

 TL;DR

 Screening in 76179 should be consistent, written down, and focused on what actually predicts performance: income, rental history, credit patterns, and background.
-The goal is not to guess who you like — it is to apply the same standards to every applicant and document why you said yes or no.
+The goal is not to guess who you like.
+Apply the same standards to every applicant and document why you said yes or no.

 01